sam-astro/Z-Sharp/README.md

 5. Feel free to use and edit the `Pong-Example-Project`.
 It is a single script called `script.zs`, and you can open it with any of the methods above.
 It is also located on the releases page.
 > If you don't want to install ZSharp on your device, or you want easier acces to the executable and .DLLs, another version is provided called `ZS_Win_Base_Raw.zip`.
 This just contains all of the files the installer puts on your computer.
 ### Linux
+1. Install requirements:
+   * You need the package ***libsdl2-dev***.
+For Debian based operating systems you can install it with

+      ```$ sudo apt install libsdl2-dev```
+   * You also need the package ***libsdl2-image-dev***.
+For Debian based operating systems you can install it with

+      ```$ sudo apt install libsdl2-image-dev```
+   * You also need the package ***libsdl2-ttf-dev***.
+For Debian based operating systems you can install it with

+      ```$ sudo apt install libsdl2-ttf-dev```

-1. Navigate to [the most recent release](https://github.com/sam-astro/Z-Sharp/releases) and download `ZSharp-Linux.zip`.
+2. Navigate to [the most recent release](https://github.com/sam-astro/Z-Sharp/releases) and download `ZSharp-Linux.zip`.
-2. Unzip `ZSharp-Linux.zip` and open the unzipped folder.
+3. Unzip `ZSharp-Linux.zip` and open the unzipped folder.
-3. You will see some files.
+4. You will see some files.
 The Z# interpreter is `ZSharp`.
 Any time you want to execute a script, this is the program that will be used.
 You can use it like so:
     * Use terminal, providing path to executable and then to script like so:
     `$ ./ZSharp ./Pong-Example-Project/script.zs`
-4. Feel free to use and edit the included `Pong-Example-Project`.
+5. Feel free to use and edit the included `Pong-Example-Project`.
 It is a single script called `script.zs`, and you can open it with any of the methods above.

 ## Here is some example code: